-In addition to the general impacts identified by HAZUS, the planning team noted that the Mechanic Street Bridge has a low weight bearing limit and could be particularly vulnerable in the case of an earthquake.
+In addition to the general impacts identified by HAZUS, the planning team noted that gas mains, other infrastructure, and residences (especially multi-story complexes) could be vulnerable to a moderate-to-extreme earthquake.

 4.8 Dam Failure

 Dams and their associated impoundments provide many benefits to a community, such as water supply, recreation, hydroelectric power generation, and flood control.
 However, they also pose a potential risk to lives and property.
 Dam failure is not a common occurrence, but dams do represent a potentially disastrous hazard.
 When a dam fails, the potential energy of the stored water behind the dam is released rapidly.
 Most dam failures occur when extreme floodwaters overtop dams, causing rapid deterioration through erosion of upper dam surfaces.
 Often dam breeches lead to catastrophic consequences as the water rushes in a torrent downstream flooding an area engineers refer to as an "inundation area."
 The number of casualties and the amount of property damage will depend upon the timing of the warning provided to downstream residents, the number of people living or working in the inundation area, and the number of structures in the inundation area.